 Groundsel

-Symptoms: Lack of appetite, weakness, yawning, lack of coordination, jaundice of mucus membranes, aimless walking, chewing motion.
+Lack of appetite, weakness, yawning, lack of coordination, jaundice of mucus membranes, aimless walking and constant chewing motion.

-Danger: Contains pyrrolizidine alkaloids can cause liver failure called “walking disease” or “sleepy staggers”. can be fatal.
+Contains pyrrolizidine alkaloids which can cause liver failure called “walking disease” or “sleepy staggers”. can be fatal.